calumgrant/fei-parser/docs/worklist.md

 - Ability to construct the parse tree based on policy or action
 - Possibly, the tree could have a virtual method during construction

-- mark and whitelist conflicts

-- How could GLR work?
-  - When there's a conflict, branch the tree.
-Sounds quite slow!

 ```
 struct default_node_traits